Addiction Treatment Myths: Stop Making Excuses and Get Help

 What Should You Do Right Now?

 It’s time to be realistic about where you are in life right now.
 Are you where you want to be?
 Do you need help?
-Our drug and alcohol treatment program in Lubbock, TX, is available to help you.
+Our alcohol and drug treatment program in Lubbock, TX, is available to help you.
 Learn more about the stress-free admissions process now.